 Everyone can benefit from massage.
 However, very young children may have a hard time lying still for long periods of time; Bbooking a half-hour appointment for them is probably sufficient.
 If your child is involved in competitive sports or activities, they may require more time for a thorough massage.
 Please keep in mind that anyone under 18 years of age requires a parental consent signature on the intake form.
 The parent also has the option to be in the treatment room during treatment if the child is more comfortable having them there.

 11. How often do I get a massage?

 Depending on your condition, your therapist may recommend once per week for acute issues, or once per month for maintenance.
+Your therapist can recommend a treatment plan personalized for you.
 However, ultimately the frequency of visits is entirely up to the patient.